ztz1989/software-switches/README.md

 * [pkt-gen](https://github.com/luigirizzo/netmap/tree/master/apps/pkt-gen): A high-speed traffic generator based on netmap API.
 It is used to measure throughput for p2v and v2v scenarios for the VALE switch.
 * [DPDK l2fwd](https://doc.dpdk.org/guides-18.08/sample_app_ug/l2_forward_real_virtual.html): DPDK L2 fowarding sample application.
 It is deployed as VNF inside virtual machines.
 We use it to rely packets between virtual machines and construct a linear service function chain.

 A detailed description about VNF deployment inside QEMU VMs can be found [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).

-## Quick start

-Our script are organized as follows:
-In order to start one experiment, it is sufficient to cd into the directory of the considered software switch and follow the instructions.
-We recommend to start with instructions of [OVS-DPDK](https://github.com/ztz1989/software-switches/tree/artifacts/ovs-dpdk), as some repeated details of the measurement tools are omitted for other switches, for the sake of conciseness.
+We also provide a setup script **setup.sh** to provision all the physical part of our test.